ilikerobots/hcz-jekyll-blog/_posts/2016-11-25-setting-document-title-in-angular2-dart-improved.md

   }
 ```

-We now have a basic `TitleSetService` so let's update our app to use it by providing this new service and its dependency `Title` in `AppCompponent`:
+We now have a basic `TitleSetService` so let's update our app to use it by providing this new service and its dependency `Title` in `AppComponent`:

 ```dart